Stocks / Indices

 The money a shareholder will receive is always based on the proportion of ownership the shareholder has in the company.

-For example, if the shareholders’ market share is 1% of the company and the available liquid money to pay its shareholders is $200,000, a single shareholder will receive $2,000.
+For example, if the shareholders’ A location or entity where people and entities can negotiate and trade assets of value. share is 1% of the company and the available liquid money to pay its shareholders is $200,000, a single shareholder will receive $2,000.

 If a company you have shares in files for bankruptcy the chances that you will be 100% compensated for the full value of your stock are virtually nil.
 In all probability, you will only get back pennies on the dollar.